Satyam-2001/GitHub-Desktop/docs/overview.md

 - Emits `onDidChangeRepositories` whenever the repository list mutates.

 ### TimelineViewProvider (`src/webviews/timelineView.ts`)
-- Supplies the HTML/CSS/JS for the combined Changes & History panel.
+- Supplies the HTML/CSS/JS for the combined Changes & History panel with GitHub Desktop-style commit cards.
-- Reads git status/log output via `simple-git`, formats commit cards, and renders file-level detail when a history entry is selected.
+- Reads git status/log output via `simple-git`, formats commit cards, and renders file-level detail, inline diffs, and responds to interactions (file selection, refresh).
 - Refreshes automatically when repositories change, when files are saved, or when the user triggers a manual refresh.

 ### Tree Data Providers (`src/treeViews/`)